ateamsystems/bmt/README.md

 * `/bin/sh`
 * A ZFS volume to place VMs into (UFS is not supported)
 * GNU screen (`pkg install screen`)
-* Grub2 Bhyve loader (`pkg install grub2-bhyve`)
+* Grub2 Bhyve loader (`pkg install grub2-bhyve`), if you'll be running Linux VMs
 * BHyve UEFI Firmware, if you'll be running Windows VMs (`pkg install -y bhyve-firmware`)

-It supports most UNIX OSes and Window,  handles auto-booting VMs at system start and shutting them down at system shutdown/reboot.
+It supports most UNIX OSes and Windows, handles auto-booting VMs at system start and shutting them down at system shutdown/reboot.

 ## Initial Setup